DIaDaynaDay/jupiter-insight/README.md

 * Collected the data from the telescope
 * Calculated the bias for our camera
 * Selected the images for Jupiter Moons
+* Substructed the bias from out data
+* Centered the images